nancopeland/old-portfolio-site/_posts/2017-07-15-pdf-button.markdown

 next-story: /2017/06/10/smt-user-content-admin.html
 ---

-Recently, I helped add a tool to Industry Dive's site for the Ad Operations team that allows them to print styled articles for clients.
+I helped add a tool to Industry Dive's site for the Ad Operations team that allows them to print styled articles for clients.
 This saves both the Ad Operations (Ad Ops) and Design teams time and also streamlines the process so there are fewer errors and back and forth between teams.

 {:.p-img}
 ![browser print box]({{ site.url }}/assets/img/pdf_button/print_box_big.png){:style="border: 1px solid #eee;"}